nilseling/Thesis/README.md

 latexmk -pdf main.tex
 ```

+## Where to access this thesis

+The pdf version of this thesis can be accessed here: [https://www.repository.cam.ac.uk/handle/1810/291806](https://www.repository.cam.ac.uk/handle/1810/291806)

 ## How to cite this thesis

 The work presented in this thesis has been done by me in collaboration with the persons listed in each section.